bennycode/ts2esm/README.md

 ## How it works

 The `ts2esm` program adjusts your relative imports, adding extensions like `index.js` or `.js` to make them ESM-compatible.
-Say goodbye to import errors such as [**TS2835**](https://typescript.tv/errors/#ts2835)!
+Say goodbye to import errors such as **TS2834** or [**TS2835**](https://typescript.tv/errors/#ts2835)!

+> error TS2834: Relative import paths need explicit file extensions in EcmaScript imports when '--moduleResolution' is 'node16' or 'nodenext'.
+Consider adding an extension to the import path.

 > error TS2835: Relative import paths need explicit file extensions in EcmaScript imports when '--moduleResolution' is 'node16' or 'nodenext'.
-Did you mean './client/RESTClient.js'?

 ## Credits